-The major cause of diabetic retinopathy is the excess of sugar in blood.
-This excess of sugar in blood can lead to damage of the tiny vessels.
+The major cause of diabetic retinopathy is the excess of sugar in the blood.
+This excess of sugar in the blood can lead to damage to the tiny vessels.
 This can even lead to complete blockage of the blood vessels.
-Due to this blockage of blood vessels the blood supply to retina is cutoff.
+Due to this blockage of blood vessels, the blood supply to the retina is cutoff.

-This damage to retina can lead to loss of vision.
-Further new vessels are formed in the eye and the new formed vessel are weak and leak easily, this leakage can further damage the retina.
-Scar tissue is formed which can lead to pull on the retina.
-This causes retina to detach.
+This damage to the retina can lead to loss of vision.
+Further new vessels are formed in the eye and the newly formed vessel are weak and leak easily, this leakage can further damage the retina.
+Scar tissue is formed which can lead to pulling on the retina.
+This causes the retina to detach.

 Diabetic retinopathy include the following symptoms

 •Difficulty with color perception.